Public Administration Degree Online

-An online public administration degree studies social issues and how to implement policy to meet the goals of local, state or federal governments or other nonprofit organizations.
+An online public administration degree studies social issues and how to implement policy to meet the goals of local, state or federal gov’t or other non profit agencies.

-This AAS program introduces students to the legal, ethical, political and social context of public administrations and its processes.
+This AAS program shows you the legal, ethical, political and social context of public admin and its processes.

 - Ethics in the Public Sector